yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 7) Abundance mindset/ solution oriented mindset.
 More problems = more value to provide.
 Choppy upwards and into the right, most things aren't perfect, if they were they'd be too easy and then added value margin would be low, the only correct answer is to figure them out.

 8) Persistence/ patience and focus and optimizing the hell out of a singular frontier.
 6-9 years again is my intuition of minimum number of years it takes to hit powerlaw growth of products within companies.
 This is before even creating secondary products or expanding.
 Facebook, Google search of Google, Tiktok algorithm, Notion, Tesla, Space X resusable rockets, OpenAI on GPTs, Amazon in Ecommerce, Figma in Design, Nvidia, and Vercel's framework oriented web development.
+It matters in growing towards the oriental direction and minimizing the variance of luck and misfortune with higher dependence on one's work/ consistency.
+(CLT on super martingales)

 9) Outsized bias with human oriented values - Bias over time furthers the difference market and startup differential.
 But how do thread the fineline between genius and absurdity?
 If the mission/ vision seems remotely useful for society anchors the correct ordinal direction of bias as the global loss function.